How to Write a Financial Analysis

 When it comes to the financial analysis of your business plan, have a basic idea of what each element should include, where the data comes from, and what the numbers mean.
 This stands even if you have help developing the financial analysis section because you will be the one left to explain and expand on the financial data in face-to-face situations.

 Use graphs and charts in the financial analysis section to illustrate the financial data, just as you should in other sections of your business plan that include extensive data, numbers, statistics, and trends.
 Put the most important visuals in the financial analysis, with the supporting graphics included in the Appendix.

 A quick way to lose the attention of a potential investor is by having flawed calculations or numbers that are not backed up.
 Double and triple check all of your calculations and figures, and have a third-party do the same to ensure everything adds up.

-You should also avoid including any figures that are not explained, backed up and otherwise researched extensively, especially when it comes to assumptions you've made.
+You also should avoid including any figures that are not explained, backed up and otherwise researched extensively, especially when it comes to assumptions you've made.
 Use data from current and past markets and financial situations to substantiate your numbers.